 As a noncommercial stakeholder group it is essential that members are truly noncommercial – applicants with commercial components are not eligible for membership.

 It should be noted that there are remedies, such as formal complaints with the Ombudsman, within ICANN that aggrieved parties can access should they believe the N.C.S.G. membership admissions process has treated them unfairly.
 We are unaware of any such complaint.
+Furthermore, the NCSG Charter provides the means for members of the stakeholder group who disagree with the EC’s practices to petition for a change to them.
+No such petitions have been lodged.

 • “The membership application process is not transparent or thorough.
 The applications are on a server that only 1 member can access.” (p.
 81)